Energy Initiatives & Projects

 The UIC College of Medicine Research Building (COMRB) is a 13-story facility built in 2005.
 The 335,246 square foot building houses laboratories, offices, conference rooms and an auditorium.
 The UIC west side power plant provides chilled water and steam for the building systems.
 Four of the nine air handling units (AHUs) provide 100% outdoor air to the laboratories and animal areas, the remainder are for offices, corridors, the auditorium, utility rooms and dock.

-The Retro-Commissioning Measures (RCxMs) for this project have a simple payback of less than 9 months.
 Based on preliminary findings, UIC expects to see an estimated annual energy savings of about 7.0% annual energy cost savings which translates to approximately $94,000 per year.

 The RCxMs include

 - Correct airflow measuring devices – the rooms are equipped with variable air ventilation (VAV) which means air supply can vary dependent on the ventilation needs.
 The airflow measuring devices are not reading correct values causing higher levels of air supply to be provided than necessary.
 Since the air must be conditioned this RCxM would decrease heating and cooling demand and reduce energy consumption.